mattsta/datakit/README.md

 Many components are complete and now fully documented.

 Some components are a first or second draft and need another feature refactoring cycle or two.

-Some components may be abandoned experiments and I just forgot to remove them from this snapshot.